Yuanzhou309/DemoOrder/README.md

 ```bash
 kubectl get svc
 ```
-- If it shows kubernetes ClusterIP service, it's connected.
+- IF it shows kubernetes ClusterIP service, it's connected.

 ## use helm install: